 The purpose of the assessment is to understand your vehicle access, wheelchair loading and driving requirements.
 You'll be asked to complete some tests in order to establish your strength, range of movement and visual ability, which helps to identify the sorts of driving adaptations you may need.
-The assessor will also look at whether you can access the demonstration vehicle, attain a good driving position, safely secure the wheelchair and reach and operate the necessary controls.
+The assessor will also look at whether you can access the demonstration vehicle, attain a good driving position, safely secure the wheelchair and reach and operate the controls.

 What usually happens by the end of an assessment?

 In most cases, the vehicle and adaptations required can be agreed upon by the end of the first appointment.
 However, in some cases, a second visit may be needed to demonstrate alternative vehicles or adaptations.
-At this point in the process, the customer will be given some estimated guidelines around vehicle delivery times and how long they make take to convert.
+At this point in the process, you will be given some estimated guidelines around vehicle delivery times and how long they make take to convert.